MileHacker Logo

 Value-Focused Recommendations

-Travel during the low season (wet season) for potentially lower prices and fewer crowds.
-Negotiate prices where possible, especially for taxis and souvenirs.
+Travel in the off-season (wet season) for potentially lower prices and fewer crowds.
+Negotiate prices when feasible, especially for taxis and souvenirs.
 Prioritize experiences over expensive amenities.
 Balance free activities with paid excursions.
 Pack light to avoid baggage fees.

 Smart Savings